My name is Jason O’Neil.

 - Haxe Blog: a profound programming language that took me from junior developer to senior, teaching me good practice and fundamentals each step of the way.
 It’s a great programming language with a close-knit community that somehow never managed to get critical momentum.
 It’s amazing though, I usually use it for my side projects, and I’ve written a lot of “haxelibs”.

-- Personal Blog: mostly me grappling with my faith and spirituality, mixed with occasional posts about cool books or productivity habits etc. I grew up Christian, but am really wrestling to try figure out which bits I still believe and hold to be good and true.
+- Personal Blog: mostly me grappling with my faith and spirituality, mixed with occasional posts about cool books or productivity habits etc. I grew up Christian, and am learning that how you live and love is more important than what you believe to be factual.
+I guess I’d describe myself a agnostic/mystic christian.
 I sometimes find writing a good way to process all of that.

-I’ve tried to keep the 3 blogs mildly separate, because I figure the sort of person interested in one might not be interested in another.
+I’ve tried to keep the categories mildly separate, because I figure the sort of person interested in one might not be interested in another.
 I could be wrong though.
 If you want to view them all mushed together, there is this page.
-And I don’t want to be too technical if you’re not up for that, or too spiritual if you don’t believe any of that etc etc.
+And I don’t want to be too technical if you’re not up for that, or too spiritual if you don’t want to hear any of that etc etc.